 Performance Policies, Folders and Protection Templates are Nimble specific constructs that can be created on the Nimble array itself to address particular requirements or workloads.
 Please consult with the storage admin or read the admin guide found on HPE InfoSight.

-These parameters are immutable for clones once a volume has been created.
+These parameters are immutable for both volumes and clones once created, clones will inherit parent attributes.

 |encrypted||Boolean||Indicates that the volume should be encrypted.|